Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: RQ2: Limiting Factors

 As illustrated in Figure~\ref{fig: summary}, exploit Failure refers to cases where an exploit executes successfully but fails to trigger the vulnerable behavior, which accounts for 672 versions (27.5\%) of false negatives.

-\textbf{Invalid Payload} refers to exploit failed to reproduce with failures (332 Versions) caused by \ding{182} syntax violations that are tolerated in the original exploit disclosed version but are rejected by target versions or \ding{183} gadgets not present in the target version.
-For instance, regarding \ding{182}, the exploit for CVE-2023-34620 fails against \textit{hjson:1.1.2} because the target enforces strict validation, explicitly rejecting unquoted key names used in the original payload.
-Similarly, for \ding{183}, the exploit for CVE-2023-34455 fails on \textit{snappy-java:1.1.2}.
-The payload is compressed with an unsupported codec, causing the uncompression process to terminate abnormally.
+\textbf{Invalid Payload} refers to exploits that failed to reproduce in 332 versions because \ding{182} payload syntax accepted by the originally disclosed vulnerable version is rejected by the target version, or \ding{183} the required gadgets are absent from the target version.
+For example, the exploit for CVE-2023-34620 fails against \textit{hjson:1.1.2} because this version performs stricter syntax validation and rejects the unquoted key names used in the original payload.
+Similarly, the exploit for CVE-2023-34455 fails on \textit{snappy-java:1.1.2}.
+The payload is compressed with an unsupported \textit{codec}.

 \textbf{Ineffective Payload} denotes cases (271 Versions) where the payload is compliant with syntax rules but failed to trigger the vulnerability caused by the reliance of payloads on specific internal implementation details that are altered across versions.
 For instance, changes in deserialization logic can render the payload for CVE-2020-9546 invalid as it uses types that are no longer supported, manifesting as messages like \textit{`Can not find a deserializer for non-concrete Collection type'}.
 Similarly, the payload for CVE-2018-21234 implicitly depends on the execution sequence of serialized fields.
-If the underlying \textit{jodd-json} implementation is refactored and fails to preserve field order, the specific execution chain required by the exploit is disrupted, resulting in the reproduction failure.
+If the underlying \textit{jodd-json} implementation is refactored and fails to preserve field order, the specific execution is disrupted.

 \textbf{Incompatible Exploit Logic} refers to cases (69 Versions) where the validation logic in the disclosed exploit is too specific and fails to account for variations in execution behavior across different versions.
 For instance, the exploit for CVE-2016-7051 validates vulnerability presence by checking for the specific error message \textit{`Connection Refused...'} when accessing a non-existent server.
 However, in \textit{jackson-dataformat-xml} versions \textit{[2.0.0,2.7.7]}, this exception is not thrown under the same conditions.
-Consequently, the assertion logic fails, leading to an incorrect identification.